Leah1977/familyfavs/TESTING.md

 ## Edit Recipe

-When updating a recipe the image does not save.
+When updating a recipe, the image does not save.

 ```
 <!-- Add url image link to recipe -->